Hugh Gorge Junction

 You may need to negotiate small stretches of very cold water.
 The strongest botanical feature of Hugh Gorge is the impressive Black Tea-trees, with their deeply textured bark and profuse creamy white flowers.

 Camping is permitted, and there is no vehicle access to Hugh Gorge Junction.
+Walker fees and camping fees apply.
+Multi-day trail use and campsites must be booked online before you arrive.

 Section 5 of the Larapinta Trail is graded as very hard - a rugged track or marked route with frequent steep and long climbs and descents, suitable for fit people with extensive previous bushwalking experience.